Creating Instance Pools

 In a high availability scenario, you can require that the instances in a pool are evenly distributed across each of the fault domains that you specify.
 When sufficient capacity isn't available in one of the fault domains, the instance pool will not launch or scale successfully, and a work request for the instance pool will return an "out of capacity" error.
-To fix the capacity error, either wait for capacity to become available, or use the UpdateInstancePool operation to update the placement configuration (the availability domain and fault domain) for the instance pool.
+To fix the capacity error, either wait for capacity to become available, or update the placement configuration (the availability domain and fault domain) for the instance pool.

 Before you can create an instance pool, you need: